arielgee/Lizard/.misc/tasks.md

 ## To-Do
 --------------
+* Implemented Debouncer to prevent double injectLizardScripts() in sendToggleLizardStateMessage()
 * I Fucked Up: I Forgot about showVersionNotice() in version 1.11 (nothing to do, just a note for next version)

 ## REMEMBER: Update showVersionNotice() For Each New Version!